RobotML/RobotML-documentation/DevGuide/Modeller/modeller.rst

 Go to `Papyrus tutorials page <http://www.eclipse.org/papyrus/usersTutorials/usersTutorialsIndex.php>`_.

 DSL detailed
 ************

-One of the objectives of the :term:`PROTEUS` project is to provide domain specific languages (and related tools like editors, consistency checkers, etc.) suitable to specify missions, environments and robot behaviours that have been specified by robotics experts involved in the project.
-The discussions within the :term:`PROTEUS` project have led to the decision of defining three :term:`DSL`s:
+One of the objectives of the :term:`PROTEUS` project is to provide domain specific languages (and related tools like editors, consistency checkers, etc) suitable to specify missions, environments and robot behaviours that have been specified by robotics experts involved in the project.
+The discussions within the :term:`PROTEUS` project have led to the decision of defining three :term:`DSL` s.

 1 The :ref:`Architecture DSL<architecture_dsl>` which will ease the definition of specific robotic architectures (reactive, deliberative, hybrid) and specific components that form those architectures (sensors, actuators, planners).